11 Hikes Near Philadelphia With Waterfalls and Gorgeous Views

 Where: Jim Thorpe, PA

-At about two miles, this is the shortest hike on the list.
-But don’t be fooled: it’s definitely not the easiest.
-Ewald says it ascends more than a thousand feet over two miles and includes some slippery rock scrambles.
+At about two miles, this is one of the shortest hikes on the list.
+But don’t be fooled: It’s definitely not the easiest.
+Ewald says it ascends more than 1,000 feet over two miles and includes some slippery rock scrambles.
 Your reward for all that huffing and puffing?
 A series of gorgeous waterfalls.
 Hiking boots, instead of sneakers, are highly recommended for this one to help keep you from slipping.
 Get the full scoop on the Glen Onoko Falls Hike here.